kunc/fisher_exact/README.rst

-Why not `fisher_exact` from `scipy.stats`?
+Why not ``fisher_exact`` from ``scipy.stats``?
 ==========================================

-The only reason this mini-library exists is because I needed to compute the Fisher'S exact test pretty quickly quite often and the profiler showed that I spend most time in the scipy.stats.fisher_exact.
+The only reason this mini-library exists is because I needed to compute the Fisher's exact test pretty quickly quite often and the profiler showed that I spend most time in the ``scipy.stats.fisher_exact``.

 Credits